Tenoch Huerta

-José Tenoch Huerta Mejía ([teˈnotʃ ˈweɾta]; born 29 January 1981) is a Mexican actor.
-He has appeared in a number of movies in Latin America and Spain, starring in both feature films, short films, and Narcos: Mexico, credited as Tenoch Huerta.
-He is featured in Mónica Maristain's book, 30 Actors Made in Mexico.
-He plays Namor in the Marvel Cinematic Universe (MCU), starting with the film Black Panther: Wakanda Forever (2022), in which he is credited as Tenoch Huerta Mejía.
+José Tenoch Huerta Mejía ([teˈnotʃ ˈweɾta]; born January 29, 1981) is a Mexican actor.
+He has appeared in a number of movies in Latin America and Spain, and has had a starring role in the crime drama Narcos: Mexico (2018–2020).
+He has since portrayed Namor in the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022).

 Early life

 Huerta was born in Ecatepec de Morelos, State of Mexico, on 29 January 1981.
 His father, a film buff, enrolled him in an acting course with María Elena Saldaña, and Huerta's later studies were alongside Carlos Torres Torrija and Luis Felipe Tovar.

 Huerta is of Indigenous descent, with a Nahua maternal great-grandmother and a Purépecha paternal great-great-grandmother.
 He does not self-identify as Indigenous; however, he encourages people to learn more about their Indigenous heritage within and outside the community.

 Career

-Huerta made his acting career debut as a minor character in the film Asi del precipicio (2006).
-In 2009, he appeared in Cary Joji Fukunaga's film Sin nombre in the role of Li'l Mago, leader of the Tapachula faction of the notorious Mara Salvatrucha gang.
+Huerta made his acting debut with a minor role in the film Así del precipicio (2006).
+In 2009, he appeared in Cary Joji Fukunaga's film Sin nombre, playing Li'l Mago, the leader of the Tapachula faction of the notorious Mara Salvatrucha gang.

 In 2015, he appeared as Carlos Mamani in the biographical disaster survival film The 33, Alejo in Camino.
 In 2018, he began portraying Rafael Caro Quintero in Netflix's Narcos: Mexico.

 In 2021, he appeared as Juan in The Forever Purge, the fifth film of The Purge franchise, alongside his fellow Narcos: Mexico costar Alejandro Edda.

 In 2022, during a San Diego Comic-Con presentation for the Marvel Studios film Black Panther: Wakanda Forever, Huerta was revealed to have joined the cast to portray Namor.
 In Mexico, most reactions were positive, with a minority of negative reactions characterized as expressions of racism and malinchismo.
 Huerta himself spoke against racism in the film industry and stated that he was excited to play the character.

+In 2023, Tenoch Huerta was cast as Juan Preciado in the film adaptation of Pedro Páramo, directed by Rodrigo Prieto.
+Based on Juan Rulfo's novel, the film premiered worldwide at the Toronto International Film Festival on September 14, 2024.
+It was later released on Netflix on November 6 of that year.
+In March 2025, he was confirmed to reprise his role as Namor in Avengers: Doomsday.

+In 2025, he appears in Darren Aronofsky’s film Caught Stealing, joining a cast of renowned actors including Austin Butler, Zoë Kravitz, Matt Smith, Vincent D'Onofrio, among others.
+The scenes featuring Tenoch are set in Tulum, Mexico.
+The film is scheduled to premiere on August 28, 2025.

+Playing the role of a reporter investigating the case of the Baladro sisters—linked to organized crime and shady business dealings—Tenoch is part of the cast of the series Las muertas, based on the novel by Jorge Ibargüengoitia, which in turn was inspired by the true story of Las Poquianchis.
+Directed by Luis Estrada, the series premiered on September 10, 2025.